wdpypere/docs-test-comps/docs/components/freeipa.rst

 any of those principals cannot be used.
 Instead we use a fixed AII principal and keytab.

-First we need to add a user with appropriate privileges
+First we need to add a user with appropriate privileges:

+.. code-block:: perl

      kinit admin

-.. code-block:: perl

      uidadmin=`ipa user-show admin |grep UID: |sed "s/UID://;s/ //g;"` gidadmin=`ipa user-show admin |grep GID: |sed "s/GID://;s/ //g;"`
      # keep random password; it's already expired